replicate/keepsake/web/docs/working-with-remote-machines.md

 A common pattern for training is to copy the code you are working on locally to a remote GPU machine, and then start the training job.
 Then, when it's finished, copy the results and artifacts back to your local machine or cloud storage.

 Replicate makes this pattern really easy.
-It can run training jobs anywhere SSH where Docker is installed that you can log into via SSH.
+It can run training jobs anywhere Docker is installed that you can log into via SSH.

 ### Create a training machine

 The first step is to create a machine to run training jobs.
-If you're already got a machine that you can access via SSH, you're already sorted.
+If you're already got a machine that you can access via SSH, you're good to go.
 Otherwise, you need to create a cloud GPU instance.

 <Tabs
 groupId="cloud-service"